second-state/SewUp/README.md

 ```

 ### Interact
-There are so many clients can interacte with contract.
+There are so many clients can interact with contract.

 For ERC tokens, we provide `web3js` examples in [wiki page](https://github.com/second-state/SewUp/wiki/ERC-Testing).
 The example of clients interacting with contract with [kv](https://github.com/second-state/SewUp/blob/main/examples/kv-contract/src/client.rs) or [rdb](https://github.com/second-state/SewUp/blob/main/examples/rdb-contract/src/client.rs) features.